petig1-prog/challenge/README.md

 A: No, a stylized fact is a general observation about market data, but q-variance is a **falsifiable prediction** because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
 The same formula applies for all period lengths T. As far as we are aware this is the most clear-cut and easily tested example of a model prediction in finance.

-Q: Is q-variance a large effect?

-A: Yes, the minimum variance is about half the total variance so this is a large effect.
-If you are modelling variance then you probably need to take q-variance into account.
-Otherwise it's like modelling the arc of a cannonball using a straight line plus noise (not recommended).

 Q: Has q-variance been previously reported in the literature?

 A: Not to our knowledge, and we have asked many experts, but please bring any references to our attention.
 If anyone has made the exact same prediction using a model then we will announce them the winner.

+Q: Is q-variance a large effect?

+A: Yes, the minimum variance is about half the total variance so this is a large effect.
+If you are modelling variance then you do need to take q-variance into account.

 Q: Does q-variance have implications for quantitative finance?